jonathancross/jac.pics/README.md

 All arguments in `<>` are optional.

 #### URL parameters:
 Note: All parameters are optional.
 If no URL is provided, the current location of the script is used with the defaults below.
+Note: these will soon change per [Better URLs](https://github.com/jonathancross/pics.jonathancross.com/milestones/Better%20URLs)

 * `display_mode=[LIST|THUMBS|SINGLE|SLIDESHOW]` - defaults to `LIST` mode.
 * `cur_url=/path/to/folder/` - defaults to current folder.